Chris has a master's degree in engineering and uses his knowledge to write about a variety of topics from an analytical perspective.

 2. Economic Specialization

-Resource scarcity is a key component for economic specialization among countries, cities, and regions.
-Because the allocation of resources on this planet is not homogeneous, some countries (or states, cities, etc) will have more resources than others.
+Resource scarcity is a key component of economic specialization among countries, cities, and regions.
+Because the allocation of resources on this planet is not homogeneous, some countries (or states, cities, etc.) will have more resources than others.
 Saudi Arabia, for example, has a very large stock of crude oil compared to most other countries.
-Their large supply, coupled with an extremely large demand, has allowed them to specialize in the area of oil production and export.
-By specialization in one critical area, country can become really adept at mining and processing the resources.
+Their large supply, coupled with extremely large demand, has allowed them to specialize in the area of oil production and export.
+By specializing in one critical area, the country can become really adept at mining and processing resources.
 This can increase competition in the marketplace while also increasing profits from selling to others.
 Countries can easily become very rich when the natural resources they have are wanted/needed by the rest of the world.

 3. Scarcity Can Often Result in Wars

 In the past, many wars have been fought over natural resources.
-In some cases the impetus for war was the need for land.
-Holding land can help secure a variety of in-ground natural resources, preserve areas for agricultural production, or to secure an area for a military advantage.
+In some cases, the impetus for war was the need for land.
+Holding land can help secure a variety of in-ground natural resources, preserve areas for agricultural production, or secure an area for a military advantage.
 More recently, wars were fought for the control of crude oil.
-As we've seen, in a world dependent on oil, those countries that own the resources can have unprecedented control on global affairs.
+As we've seen, in a world dependent on oil, those countries that own the resources can have unprecedented control over global affairs.

-In the future wars may be fought about other resources as well.
+In the future, wars may be fought over other resources as well.
 For example, clean water is a dwindling resource that could become the source of military actions if countries don't find a way to innovate and find water to support their citizens.
 Another resource that is become increasingly scarce is lithium.
-Lithium is needed to make batteries to support almost all of our modern technology included electric vehicles.
+Lithium is needed to make batteries to support almost all of our modern technology including electric vehicles.

-We live a finite world.
-Our ever growing population and globalization is only limited by the scarcity of our resources and our spirit to innovate.
-When lithium to fuel batteries becomes impossible to find, a new technology (and thus resource) will arise to replace it.
+We live in a finite world.
+Our ever-growing population and globalization are only limited by the scarcity of our resources and our spirit to innovate.
+When lithium-to-fuel batteries become impossible to find, a new technology (and thus resource) will arise to replace it.
 When a country realizes it is sitting on a vast stockpile of that new and useful resource, it will specialize in its production.
 And finally, when that resource becomes so precious and vital for our survival, wars may be fought over it.
-Resource limitations have and will continue to be a force of technological advancement, specialization, and war for the rest of humanity.
+Resource limitations have been and will continue to be a force of technological advancement, specialization, and war for the rest of humanity.